material-motion/material-motion/specifications/runtime/life_of_a_plan.md

 Some Executors use external systems.
 For example, an Executor might turn a Plan into an animation object more easily understood by the platform.

 The Executor is responsible for informing the Runtime of two things: when remote execution will start, and when remote execution has ended.

+---

+This concludes the life of a Plan.